sillsdev/fieldworks-crossword/README.md

 ## To run the back-end server, use the following command:
 2. Run ```node server.js``` in a new terminal window
 3. It should show "Server Listening on Port: 3000"
+4. Note: For testing purposes, the CORS policy is set to accept particular ports (5173 and 5174)

 ## License
 This project is licensed under the [MIT License](LICENSE).